davibr/cart-api/README.md

 4) Use the command ./vendor/bin/sail artisan db:seed to create the test user needed for our application
 5) Create an .env file based on the .env.example and fill the PRODUCTS_API_KEY with a valid key for the external API used ( https://rapidapi.com/apidojo/api/walmart )

+- The diagrams are in the diagram folder, the postman and openapi files on the root folder